- Table of Contents

 3. Driving HR Initiatives

-HR professionals can set personal goals related to driving specific HR initiatives within the organisation.
+HR professionals can set personal goals for driving specific HR initiatives within the organisation.
 For instance, they can aim to improve employee engagement scores, implement new diversity and inclusion programmes, or enhance the onboarding experience for new hires.
 These goals align their individual efforts with the broader HR objectives, showcasing their leadership in implementing impactful changes.

 4. Innovative HR Process Improvement